sadiul-hakim/NPR/README.md

 2. Implement ApplicationListener or Use @EventListener,@TransactionalEventListener to capture an Event `When the task is Transactional we should use @TransactionalEventListener otherwise the event would not be listened to.`
 3. Use ApplicationEventPublisher to publish an Event

+# 3. Spring Session with Redis

+Dependency

+1. spring-boot-starter-data-redis
+2. spring-session-data-redis

+Use  `HttpSession` to access and Send session.